MOST COMPREHENSIVE JAPANESE LANGUAGE SCHOOL IN CALIFORNIA / FOUNDED

 GAKUGEIKAI or GAKUSHUU HAPPYOUKAI.

-(Small presentations such as short skits, singing, etc. by pupils).
+(Small presentations such as short skits, singing,

 Once a year all parents are welcome to attend the GAKUGEIKAI and are